apidae-tourisme/apidae-php/README.md

 ### Todo

-- Export download directory should be configurable
 - Fix all @todo
 - SSO integration
 - Add global responseField & locale & count to config for all objects lists
-- Add a way to cleanup the export directory
 - Tag the first stable 1.0 release

 #### Optional / Nice to have